All Episodes

 It says that without due process, you cannot be deprived of life, liberty, or property.

-Due the pursuit of happiness is our property.
+The pursuit of happiness is our property.

 What people work for, what they spend their life and their energy, their efforts, their talents to create and get paid for, that's their property.

-And everyone, every one of us is turning over that property to two people sitting in a room.
+And everyone, every one of us, is turning over that property to two people sitting in a room.

-This is this is uh soft tyranny, and until people decide to put it in those terms, we're never going to vote differently.
+And until people decide to put it in those terms, we're never going to vote differently.

-Uh there has been no due process there.
+There has been no due process there.

 This is public policy.

-These are tax rates uh for the citizenry.
+These are tax rates for the citizenry.

 Why is that something?

-Uh we're talking about public policy for the citizens of this country.
+We're talking about public policy for the citizens of this country.

 Why can't we talk about this up front?

-Your your point is absolutely right, John.
+Your point is absolutely right, John.

 Where's the due process?